ThabetSabha/face-detector-dockerized/README.md

 Live Demo : https://demo-face-detector.herokuapp.com/

-To use tihs project:
+To use this project you need to:
-1- you need to provide your own .env file containing :
+1- provide your own .env file containing :
-    a- CLARIFAI_KEY (need to create a clarifai account, used to handle face-detection requests to the clarifai api) b- JWT_SECRET = (to sign the JWT)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a- CLARIFAI_KEY (need to create a clarifai account, used to handle face-detection requests to the clarifai api)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b- JWT_SECRET = (to sign the JWT)
 2- have docker installed
-3- to run in production cd into the project and run "docker-compose up --build" , this will create the docker containers (server, postgres, redis), and then run the app in production mode (to run in development check the docker-compose as well as the Dockerfile provided).
+3- to run in production cd into the project and run "docker-compose up --build", this will create the docker containers (server, postgres, redis), and then run the app in production mode.
+*to run in development check the docker-compose as well as the Dockerfile provided in the main folder.